danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 ![](https://www.basilisk-browser.org/bas-logo-300w.png)

-Basilisk is a Firefox fork made right before the Quantum update [^8] to demonstrate the Unified XUL Platform[^13][^20].
+Basilisk is a Firefox fork made right before the Quantum update[^8] to demonstrate the Unified XUL Platform[^13][^20].
 But what is XUL[^19][^14] and why should you care about?

 > XUL (XML User Interface Language) is Mozilla's XML-based language for building user interfaces of applications like Firefox.

 It is a subset of XML made for creating add ons that change Firefox user interface; Mozilla deprecated XUL-based add ons at the end of the 2017[^18].
-Basilisk developers still believe in this technology and want to improve it.
+Basilisk developers still believe in a future of this technology and want to improve it.

-It uses a fork of the Firefox rendering engine
+The rendering engine it’s called Goanna[^40] and it’s a fork from an old version of Firefox (v25) that have diverged significantly over the years.

 The project seems interesting, but after a bit of digging, I’ve found this issue[^21] in the OpenBSD work in progress ports tree.
-It has been opened by Basilisk developers (they also develop Pale Moon[^22]) to make the port comply  with the licence, and the terms used are not polite at all.
+Basilisk developers (they also develop Pale Moon[^22]) opened it to make the port comply with the licence, and the terms used are not polite at all.
 Package and ports maintainers are often volunteers so there is no point in making such an approach for whatever reason.
-Because of this, Basilisk developers doens’t seem worthy of trust, I suggest to use some more trustworthy project instead.
+Because of this, Basilisk developers don’t seem they deserve the users’ trust, I suggest to use some more trustworthy project instead.

 ***Note***: _A OpenBSD port is a set of files (_Makefiles_) that describes where to fetch the source of a software and how to compile/install it.
 The pre-compiled binaries offered by OpenBSD are built using the ports_.